metodiev/Pytest/README.md

 - **Custom markers:** Defining and using custom markers to categorize tests.
 - **Monkeypatching:** Temporarily modifying objects or environment variables in tests.
-- **Mocking with unittest.mock:** Using `mock` to replace parts of the system under test.
+- **Mocking with unittest.mock:** Using mock to replace parts of the system under test.
 - **Pytest-Django / Pytest-Flask integration:** Basic examples showing how to write tests in Django/Flask projects using pytest.
-- **Capturing stdout/stderr:** Capturing and asserting console output with `capfd` and `caplog`.
+- **Capturing stdout/stderr:** Capturing and asserting console output with capfd and caplog.
 - **Plugins:**
-  - Usage of `pytest-xdist` for parallel test execution.
+  - Usage of pytest-xdist for parallel test execution.
-  - Usage of `pytest-cov` for measuring test coverage.
+  - Usage of pytest-cov for measuring test coverage.
-  - Usage of `pytest-html` for generating HTML test reports.
+  - Usage of pytest-html  for generating HTML test reports.
 - **Writing a custom plugin:** Minimal example showing how to write and register a custom pytest plugin.

 ---